psparacino/grants-round/packages/contracts/docs/DEPLOY_STEPS.md

 ### UPDATED DEPLOY SCRIPTS can be run on polygon-mumbai, localhost, and polygon

+if you would like to use the old deployment method skip to "OLD DEPLOYMENT METHOD"  if you want to save some time and effort just do the next two steps.

 (if you want to create a local environment open a new terminal and run `yarn run-node` then in a new window run `yarn create-local-environment`)

   2. deploy all contracts